Mental Health & Addiction Treatment for Military Members

 The family members of individuals in the military can also experience several mental health issues as a result of their loved one’s involvement in the service.
 For example, a mother whose son or daughter is serving on the front lines might suffer from an anxiety disorder, such as panic disorder, because of the overwhelming fear of what could happen to their child.
 Other family members, such as children of those who are deployed or who move frequently, can become depressed, anxious, or even act out in a violent manner.

-The Freedom Program in Emerald Coast is a program that is focused on providing active duty, retirees, and family members with quality behavioral health care.
-When enrolled in the Freedom Program in Emerald Coast, clients will be provided with the tools needed to achieve sobriety and maintain it while also placing focus their physical and mental health needs.
+The Freedom Program in Panama City Beach, FL is a program that is focused on providing active duty, retirees, and family members with quality behavioral health care.
+When enrolled in the Freedom Program in Panama City Beach, FL, clients will be provided with the tools needed to achieve sobriety and maintain it while also placing focus their physical and mental health needs.

 This is a licensed program that is also accredited by the Joint Commission and CARF as a rehabilitation facility, providing clients with the assurance that the care they receive is top-of-the-line quality care that is in keeping with treatment standards.